 Land appeared and the channel between Eleuthra Island and St.Georges Cay loomed.
 It’s a rather nerve-wracking entrance that requires a zig zag route in.
 We needed to aim Ariose’s bow straight toward surf breaking on the rocks, trusting the plotted course that then took us on a 90 degree turn moments before fearing a crash … Oops.
 I guess if this Ariose Note is going to adhere to the initial pledge of being rather adrenaline-free, I’d better stop here.
 I’ll just leave it at saying that we had a fabulous sail over and did safely navigate in.
 Period.

 I’ll end this Ariose Note, instead, by sharing some images of spring.
 Although it has felt to us Canucks rather summer-like since we’ve arrived in the Bahamas, vegetation is noticeably greening up and more and more flowers are blossoming every day.
-The equinox has passed, spring is emerging and it’s gorgeous here.
+Spring is emerging and it’s gorgeous here.
 Click on the first photo to enlarge and scroll through if you’d like to enjoy a taste of some spring flora, Bahamian style.

 Disclaimer: The biologist on board doesn’t know that I’m publishing these photos without proper plant identification vetting from him. 😉